Dylan Napa: 2019

 On 10 January 2019, lewd videos of Napa were leaked to the media.
 The first video leaked showed Napa being filmed having sexual intercourse with an unknown female with Napa saying in the video "Call me Big Papi, Call me Big Papa".
 On 12 January 2019, a second video was leaked with Napa performing a sex act while former teammate Kane Evans was filmed shadow boxing.
-On 13 January 2019, Napa reportedly approached police and engaged lawyers, with the sharing and publication of clips of that nature potentially in breach of so-called ‘revenge porn’ laws.
-On 27 January 2019, it was revealed that the leaked video originated from a Whatsapp Group message between Sydney Roosters players over 5 years ago stretching back to 2013.
+On 13 January 2019, Napa reportedly approached police and engaged lawyers, with the sharing and publication of clips of that nature potentially in breach of so-called 'revenge porn' laws.
+On 27 January 2019, it was revealed that the leaked video originated from a WhatsApp Group message between Sydney Roosters players over 5 years ago stretching back to 2013.
 In February 2019, it was reported that Napa was facing a playing suspension in relation to the leaked videos.
 On 1 March 2019, it was announced that Napa had escaped suspension by the NRL but was docked 10 percent of his wage for the 2019 season.
 NRL CEO Todd Greenberg said of Napa's behavior that it was an "act of gross stupidity".
 Greenberg went on to say "The videos I have seen are gross, juvenile and disrespectful.
 If there was a grading in our system for stupidity, this behaviour would be at the very top end".
-In Round 1 of the 2019 NRL season, Napa made his club debut for the Canterbury-Bankstown Bulldogs against the New Zealand Warriors, starting at prop in the 40–6 loss at Mt Smart Stadium.
-In Round 2 against arch-rivals the Parramatta Eels, Napa scored his first try for in the 36–16 loss at ANZ Stadium.
-In Round 4 against the Melbourne Storm, Napa was taken from the field during the Bulldogs unlucky 18–16 loss at AAMI Park.
-Scans later revealed Napa suffered a grade two syndesmosis to his right ankle and was ruled out for 6 weeks.
+In round 1 of the 2019 NRL season, Napa made his club debut for the Canterbury-Bankstown Bulldogs against the New Zealand Warriors, starting at prop in the 40–6 loss at Mt Smart Stadium.
+In round 2 against arch-rivals the Parramatta Eels, Napa scored his first try for in the 36–16 loss at ANZ Stadium.
+In round 4 against the Melbourne Storm, Napa was taken from the field during Canterbury's unlucky 18–16 loss at AAMI Park.
+Scans later revealed Napa suffered a grade two syndesmosis to his right ankle and was ruled out for six weeks.